 Is there anything I can do to change the process or skip ahead in line, like calling the shelter or sending a DM on Facebook?

 No. We’re doing our best to serve a high volume of interest, and we appreciate your patience.
 Thank you!

 I am searching for a specific ‘breed’ of pet.
 Do you have it?

 Maybe?
-Your best bet is to watch our ADOPTION PAGE on our website, and follow us on Facebook and Instagram.
-You can see our lineup of adoptable cuties there, but remember, to adopt you need to follow our adoption process.
+Your best bet is to watch our ADOPTION PAGE on our website and follow us on Facebook and Instagram.
+You can see our lineup of adoptable cuties there, but remember, you need to follow our adoption process to adopt.
 The most common way to adopt is by visiting the shelter.

 Lastly, due to the volume of inquiries and animals we care for at any given time, we do not have a “contact me list.”

 Now, it’s your turn to love them forever.
 Noticing that we use the word “forever” a lot?
-Well, it is really important to us that our pets find a permanent home!
-Therefore, adoption applicants are carefully screened and must meet adoption requirements prior to taking your new furry friend home.
+It is really important to us that our pets find a permanent home!
+Therefore, adoption applicants must meet adoption requirements before taking your new furry friend home.